CANDY-LINE/node-red-contrib-generic-ble/README.md

 - `missing` the configured BLE peripheral device is missing.
 When the device is discovered, the state transitions to `disconnected`.
 The `disconnected` device may transiton to `missing` again when RSSI is invalidated (Linux only)
 - `disconnected` when the configured BLE peripheral device is found but not conncted
-- `connecting` when the configured BLE peripheral device is being connecting
+- `connecting` when the configured BLE peripheral device is being connected
 - `connected` when the configured BLE peripheral device is connected
-- `disconnecting` when the configured BLE peripheral device is being disconnecting
+- `disconnecting` when the configured BLE peripheral device is being disconnected
 - `error` when unexpected error occurs

 Known issues for Linux BlueZ D-Bus API:

-- Unlike the oler version, **you must set the process owner's permission properly and manually**.
+- Unlike the older version, **you must set the process owner's permission properly and manually**.
 Non-root user's Node-RED process will fail to get this node working.
-Read `Installation Note (Linux)` below.
+Read [`Installation Note (Linux)` below](#installation-note-linux).
 - It seems the local name in advertisement packet isn't transferred to `LocalName` property in org.bluez.Device1 BlueZ D-Bus API.
 With the HCI socket implementaion, the local name was resolved.
 So the local name can be resolved on macOS and Windows.
 - `Bluetooth: hci0: hardware error 0x03` error sometimes occurs (and logged in syslog).
 When it's observed, all devices are disconnected and cahches are gone.
 The node tries to power on the BLE adapter again.